During your first year on the road as a professional trucker there are many lessons to learn. Some are more important to new drivers.

 Planning ahead before the April 18th deadline rolls around can mean a substantial savings for drivers.

-Tax deductions for truck drivers does not have to be overly complicated
+Tax deductions for truck drivers do not have to be overly complicated

 For 99% of drivers, itemized deductions will lower your tax burden much more than opting for the standard deduction.